curiousmaster/hexwalk/README.md

 - Each **directory** represents a *domain*
 - Each `.txt` file represents a *subcategory*
 - Each line in a file represents a *keyword*
-- Keywords are deduplicated globally (first occurrence wins)
+- Keywords can be a regex if prepended by *regex:*
 - Comment lines (`#`) and empty lines are ignored

 This structure is reflected directly in the TUI tree view.